dev-academy-programme/plug-free-money-challenge/README.md

 Then, most important of all, in the `apply(self, state_slice)` method, the actual transformation needs to take place.
 This will require referencing a `balances` object from the `state_slice[]`, and using your `BalanceModel.fqdn` as the indexer.

 Once you have that `balances[]` reference, you can use the address of the the `self.receiver` as an index and increment their balance by the desired amount.

+You still need to flesh out the other required methods too, but they are fairly standard.
+Remember to  *Check out the plug documentation for a reference on writing Transforms.*

 ##### Step Four: Add the FreeMoney transform to your components array.